Four Fridays of Fun-damental Financial Literacy

 One child should (unsuccessfully) demand an item or experience from their parents, while the other prepares to have a well-thought-out discussion – by calculating the DIMS Score for a possible purchase and sharing the pdf summary of all the math and thinking they have completed to graciously make a request that might make sense.

 2) How does it feel to be asked for a thoughtfully-preferred gift, versus one that is not?
 Have you ever asked for something without even knowing it’s price, little own the delivered-on-time cost?
+Have you ever asked to attend an event without knowing the ticket price, what that includes, or if there is a safe way to get there and back?
+Have you ever considered what you may not be able to have tomorrow, if you buy something today?
+Have you ever personally witnessed an under-utilized purchase (or gift) end up going into the trash?

 Of course, you don’t have to spread these lessons out over four weeks; you can take four afternoons or evenings in any week between now and the end of the year to help the young people you are responsible for become money-smarter.